towersvault/shinpokered/ips_patches/Guide_to_New_Player_Functions.md

 Please note that other text speed selections do nothing while this feature is active.

 **Softlock Warp**
-This will instantly teleport back to your mom's house if you get stuck.
+This will instantly teleport you back to your mom's house in Pallet Town if you get stuck.
 It also sets your money to at least 1000 if you have less than that.
 Use this warp if you find yourself unable to move after updating to a new patch.
 Instructions to perform: